-Or, perhaps you’re fixing cracks, taping the seams, and patching holes on your drywall?
-Whatever it is, we’ve got the list of the 7 best drywall mud or, joint compound to use.
+Are you installing corner beads?
+Or, perhaps you’re fixing cracks, taping the seams, and working on a patch repair on your drywall?
+Whatever it is, we’ve got the list of the 7 best drywall mud or, joint compounds to use.

 Now, don’t get confused by the names.